UnitTypes.jl

 Macros are used to introduce and create relationships around new types:

-• @makeBaseMeasure Length Meter "m" - introduces a new basic Measure like Meter for Length or Meter3 Volume, this should be rarely used!
+• @makeBaseMeasure Length Meter "m" - introduces a new basic Measure like Meter for Length or Meter3 for Volume, this should be rarely used!

-• @makeMeasure Meter(1000) = KiloMeter(1) "km" - derives a new measure (KiloMeter) from some an existing measure (Meter) with a conversion ratio (1000m = 1km)
+• @makeMeasure 1e3 Meter = 1 KiloMeter "km" - derives a new measure (KiloMeter) from an existing measure (Meter) with a conversion ratio (1000m = 1km)

 • @relateMeasures KiloGram*MeterPerSecond2=Newton - relates the product of types to another type, all types preexisting.